phpbench/tabular/docs/getting-started.md

-If you just want to experiment with the what the library can do then check out the [tabular CLI](https://github.com/phpbench/tabular-cli), have a look at the examples there checkout the [definition](definition.md) chapter.
+If you just want to experiment with the what the library can do then check out the [tabular CLI](https://github.com/phpbench/tabular-cli), have a look at the examples there and read the [definition](definition.md) chapter.
 Otherwise you can continue to install Tabular as a dependency in your project.